orpheuslummis/defiyieldselect/README.md

 # DeFi yield optimization

-overview: get the rates, predict, move accordingly
+overview: get the timeseries of the interest rates, predict which will be the highest, move accordingly

 ## how are the interests collected in each protocol?

-TBD
+in Compound:

+in Aave: the balance in the contract will increase.
+Therefore at redemption, there will be a higher amount than what was initially deposited.

 ## data acquisition